 - Make sure you pay no more than the LIS drug coverage cost limit.

 - Contact Medicare so we can get confirmation that you qualify, if it's available.
-You can expect your request to take anywhere from several days to up to 2 weeks to process, depending on the circumstances.
+Your request can take anywhere from several days to up to 2 weeks to process, depending on the circumstances.
 Call us at 1-800-MEDICARE (1-800-633-4227).

 Be sure to tell your plan how many days of medication you have left.
 Your plan and Medicare will work to process your request before you run out of medication, if possible.